-- 6 chicken breast, sliced into long, thin strips
+- 6 chicken breasts, sliced into long, thin strips

-- 2 large aubergine, cut into 3cm cubes
+- 2 large aubergines, cut into 3cm cubes

 Although it's technically a fruit (a berry, to be exact), the aubergine is used as a…

 - 4 tbsp clear honey, plus 2 tbsp for drizzling

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

 - zest and juice 1 lemon

 Oval in shape, with a pronouced bulge on one end, lemons are one of the most versatile fruits…

 - 2 tbsp sesame seed

 - 2 tsp coriander seed